What's yer table? how'z it turning? happy?

 The old turntable isn't grounded or something and makes a buzzing sound and I'd like to get a new one with USB capablity to record some of the gf's old vinyl.
 69's suggestion looks good but in a house with insane felines, I really think it behoves me to get a dust cover.
 I'm not looking for anything super expensive - it's just for home listening.

-― Le mépris vient de la tête, la haine vient du cœur (Michael White), Friday, 7 January 2011 18:21 (eight years ago) link
+― Le mépris vient de la tête, la haine vient du cœur (Michael White), Friday, 7 January 2011 18:21 (nine years ago) link

 Can't see the image.
 Link?

 ― scott seward, Friday, 7 January 2011 18:43 (nine years ago) link

 hell, that's what i should get for the store! thanks, me!

 ― scott seward, Friday, 7 January 2011 18:44 (nine years ago) link